neam/dna-project-base-angular-frontend-bower_components/angular-google-chart/README.md

 Please send your pull requests to `gh-pages`.

+### Building with Grunt

+In order to build the project you will need to have NodeJS and NPM installed.
+In commandline, from the root of the project, run `npm install`.
+This will install grunt and the required plugins.
+Run `grunt` or `grunt build` to build `ng-google-chart.js` and `ng-google-chart.min.js` with included source maps. `grunt release` builds without source maps.

+### Running Tests

+Tests are run during build.
+Use `grunt watch` to run jshint and tests whenever source files are changed.

 ### Usage and Demo

 See sample files index.html and controllers in partials directory.
-[Live Demo](http://bouil.github.io/angular-google-chart/)
+[Live Demo](http://angular-google-chart.github.io/angular-google-chart/)

 #### Other samples